PgBiel/elembic/docs/book/src/about/limitations.md

 # Limitations

-Please **keep in mind the following limitations** when using Elemmic.
+Please **keep in mind the following limitations** when using Elembic.

 ## Rule limit

-Elemmic has a limit of **up to 30 simultaneous rules by default**.
+Elembic has a limit of **up to 30 simultaneous rules by default**.
 This is due to a limitation in the Typst compiler regarding maximum function call depth.

 One **rule** may be a set rule, but also an **`apply` rule**, which has the power of **applying multiple consecutive rules at the cost of one.**